Comparing the dynamics of diagonal and general Bianchi IX spacetime: The nondiagonal case

 \subsubsection{The linearization of the vector field}

 One may verify, with some effort, that some elements of the Jacobian $J$ of the system (\ref{fin1}) - (\ref{fin5}), evaluated at any point of $S_{qHN}$, are diverging.
 This behavior comes from differentiating square roots.
-However, when calculating characteristic polynomial of the Jacobian $J$ at any point those divergencies cancel out giving
+However, when calculating characteristic polynomial of the Jacobian $J$ at any point those divergencies cancel out due to relations \eqref{cp1} giving